rcn123/vostracode-continue/cc/patch-workflow.md

 ### Rollback Procedure

-To remove branding and return to clean Tabby state:
+To remove branding and return to clean Continue state:

 ```bash
 # Reset release branch to main